tiagormacedo/tiagormacedo.github.io/lists/articles2read.md

 _Machine learning, mathematical theory and scientific applications_: http://www.ams.org/journals/notices/201911/rnoti-p1813.pdf

-    The author begins with a summary of a few areas in which machine learning has been applied in science: partial differential equations, multi-scale modeling, molecular dynamics, gas dynamics, and natural language processing.
-Then, he shortly presents the mathematical theory behind machine learning.
-Two important points that the author highlights:
+    The article begins with a summary of a few areas in which machine learning has been applied in science: partial differential equations, multi-scale modeling, molecular dynamics, gas dynamics, and natural language processing.
+Then, the mathematical theory behind regression problems is shortly presented.
+Two important points that the article highlights:

       * "... in theoretical and computational science and engineering, a fundamental obstacle that we have encountered is our limited ability